American drivers have a fever, and the only prescription is more crossover utility vehicles. Or, at least, that’s what they think.

 I smiled at the seat massagers and the smooth leather, the way the cargo area swallowed gear like a hungry hippo, and the active bending headlights.
 When I first realized they were installed on my tester I told my wife, “Look!
 Look at them!” as I turned the wheel.
 She nodded unperturbed.

-The engine has the perfect amount of growl and turbo whine, and it makes just enough noise not to ruin the serenely quiet cabin but still be heard with the stereo off.
+The engine has the perfect amount of growl and turbo whine, and it makes just enough noise to be heard but not enough to ruin the serenity of the quiet cabin.
 And the stereo, my God, the stereo.

 My tester came with the 600W Harman Kardon Premium Sound system with 14 speakers.
 It was superb.
 Volvo also gives you far more adjustments than any average person will use.
 You can adjust the sound quality in many different ways and the notes are crisp and clear at any volume.
 I played with it for a few minutes one day and then did what everyone will do and set it where it sounded good for everything and left it.

 I have two gripes with the car.
 The first was that the Four-C Active Chassis and the 19-inch Inscription wheels made the ride too stiff.